Whitey Bulger: FBI informant

-In 1971, the Federal Bureau of Investigation (FBI) approached Bulger and attempted to recruit him as an informant as part of their effort against the Patriarca crime family.
-FBI Special Agent John Connolly was assigned to make the pitch.
+In 1971, the Federal Bureau of Investigation (FBI) approached Bulger and attempted to recruit him as an informant in an ongoing effort to gain information on the Patriarca crime family.
+FBI Special Agent John "Zip" Connolly, who had grown up in Bulger's neighborhood, was assigned to make the pitch.
 However, Connolly failed to win Bulger's trust.
-Three years later, Bulger partnered with Flemmi, an Italian-American mobster who had been an FBI informant since 1965.
+Three years later, Bulger partnered with Flemmi, unaware that he had been an informant for the FBI since the beginning of his career in 1965.

 Although it is a documented fact that Bulger soon followed Flemmi's example, exactly how and why continues to be debated.
-Connolly frequently boasted to his fellow agents about how he had recruited Bulger at a late-night meeting at Wollaston Beach inside an FBI-issue car.
-Connolly allegedly said that the FBI could help in Bulger's feud with Patriarca underboss Gennaro Angiulo.
+Connolly frequently boasted to his fellow agents about how he had recruited Bulger during a late-night meeting at Wollaston Beach while the two sat in his agency car.
+Connolly allegedly said that the FBI could help in Bulger's feud with influential Patriarca underboss Gennaro "Jerry" Angiulo.
 After listening to the pitch, Bulger is said to have responded, "Alright, if they want to play checkers, we'll play chess.
 Fuck 'em."

-Weeks considers it more likely that Flemmi had betrayed Bulger to the FBI, given the choice to supply information to the Bureau or return to prison.
-In 1997, shortly after The Boston Globe disclosed that Bulger and Flemmi had been informants, Weeks met with Connolly, who showed him a photocopy of Bulger's FBI informant file.
-In order to explain Bulger and Flemmi's status as informants, Connolly said, "The Mafia was going against Jimmy and Stevie, so Jimmy and Stevie went against them."
+Weeks considers it more likely that Flemmi had betrayed Bulger to the FBI after being threatened with the loss of his informant status.
+In 1997, shortly after The Boston Globe disclosed that Bulger and Flemmi had been informants, Weeks met with Connolly, who showed him a photocopy of Bulger's file.
+In order to explain why both men had chosen to work with the FBI, Connolly said, "The Mafia was going against Jimmy and Stevie, so Jimmy and Stevie went against them."
 In a 2011 interview, Flemmi recalled, "Me and Whitey gave [the Feds] shit, and they gave us gold."